raj248/we_grow_backend/readme.md

+### TODO
+- make a new route, order
+    order/new POST
+    order/:id GET a single order
+    order/watch/ GET a video to watch

 Here’s a detailed, forward-thinking plan to implement a wallet with in-app purchases (IAPs), transaction tracking, and future scalability in your app:

 ---